joeng03/AwesomeGICBank/README.md

 ![output.png](AwesomeGIC Bank Documentation 5a309353adeb48d096b20623e5dc11af/output.png)

-## **Software Engineering Principles**
+## **Object-oriented Design Principles**

 ### Single Responsibility

 In this application, each class only has one responsibility and one reason to change.
-For example, the `BankAccount` class fully handles the logic of a bank account, the `BankTeller` class handles all user requests, the `Transaction` classes are responsible for storing individual transaction data, and the `Operation`classes each handle their respective scenario.
+For example, the `BankAccount` class fully handles the logic of a bank account, the `BankTeller` class handles all user requests, the `Transaction` classes are responsible for storing individual transaction data, the `TransactionHistoryManager` keeps track of the historical list of **Transaction**s, and the `Operation`classes each handle their respective scenario.

 ### **Open-closed Principle**

 Classes in this application are designed such that they are open for extension but closed for modification.
-For example, the `Transaction` class could be extended to model different types of bank account transactions, like `PaymentTransaction` and `InterestTransaction`.
+For example, the `Transaction` abstract class could be extended to model different types of bank account transactions, like `PaymentTransaction` and `InterestTransaction`.
 The `BankAccount` class could be extended to model different type of bank accounts, like`FixedDepositBankAccount`, `SavingsBankAccount`, and `SalaryBankAccount`.
 This allows for flexibility and reduces the risk of introducing bugs when extending the system's functionality.

 ### Liskov Substitution